mleduque/Jimfix/jimfix/readme/readme.txt

-This is a small collection of fixes and tweaks aimed at an Ascension + Fixpack v10 + SCS v30 install.
-It should be smart about not letting you install components you don't need, but you should still pay attention.
-I do not have a copy of BG2 EE so please tell me if any additional issues arise in that version of the game.
+This is a small collection of fixes and tweaks aimed at an Ascension + SCS v33 install.

-		       --- Fix Sunfire Power Levels ---

-The damage effects on the level 10 version of Sunfire incorrectly have a power level of 3.
-The primary effect of this is that they will be blocked by a Minor or regular Globe of Invulnerability.
-The level 11 version also has one of its damage effects set to power level 6.
-The component fixes both errors.

-Credit to Alesa_BH for noticing this.

-	     --- Enable Spell Immunity in Sequencers/Triggers ---

-TobEx is intended to allow you to place Spell Immunity into Contingencies and Triggers.
-However, this functionality is not enabled by default.
-This component enables it.

 	    --- Shield of Reflection works on SCS Flame Arrows ---